ethereum-mining/ethminer/README.md

 ## Rationale for PoW on Commodity Hardware
 With the growth of large mining pools, the control of hashing power has been delegated to the top few pools to provide a steadier economic return for small miners.
 While some have made the argument that large centralized pools defeats the purpose of “ASIC resistance,” it’s important to note that ASIC based coins are even more centralized for several reasons.

-1. No natural distribution: There isn’t a economic purpose for ultra-specialized hardware outside of mining and thus no reason for most people to have it.
+1. No natural distribution: There isn’t an economic purpose for ultra-specialized hardware outside of mining and thus no reason for most people to have it.
-2. No reserve group: Thus, there’s no reserve pool of hardware or reserve pool of interested parties to jump in when coin price volatile and attractive for manipulation.
+2. No reserve group: Thus, there’s no reserve pool of hardware or reserve pool of interested parties to jump in when coin price is volatile and attractive for manipulation.
-3. High barrier to entry: Initial miners are those rich enough to invest capital and ecological resources on an unknown experiment a new coins necessarily are.
+3. High barrier to entry: Initial miners are those rich enough to invest capital and ecological resources on the unknown experiment a new coin may be.
 Thus, initial coin distribution through mining will be very limited causing centralized economic bias.
 4. Delegated centralization vs implementation centralization: While pool centralization is delegated, hardware monoculture is not: only the limiter buyers of this hardware can participate so there isn’t even the possibility of divesting control on short notice.
 5. No obvious decentralization of control even with decentralized mining: Once large custom ASIC makers get into the game, designing back-doored hardware is trivial.
-ASIC makers have no incentive to be transparent or fair in market participation
+ASIC makers have no incentive to be transparent or fair in market participation.

 While the goal of “ASIC resistance” is valuable, the entire concept of “ASIC resistance” is a bit of a fallacy.
 CPUs and GPUs are themselves ASICs.
 Any algorithm that can run on a commodity ASIC (a CPU or GPU) by definition can have a customized ASIC created for it with slightly less functionality.
 Some algorithms are intentionally made to be  “ASIC friendly” - where an ASIC implementation is drastically more efficient than the same algorithm running on general purpose hardware.
 The protection that this offers when the coin is unknown also makes it an attractive target for a dedicate mining ASIC company as soon as it becomes useful.

-Therefore, ASIC resistance is the efficiency difference versus hardware that has wider adoption and applicability.
+Therefore, ASIC resistance is: the efficiency difference of specilized hardware versus hardware that has a wider adoption and applicability.
 A smaller efficiency difference between custom vs general hardware mean higher resistance and a better algorithm.
 This efficiency difference is the proper metric to use when comparing the quality of PoW algorithms.
 Efficiency could mean absolute performance, performance per watt, or performance per dollar - they are all highly correlated.
 If a single entity creates and controls an ASIC that is drastically more efficient, they can gain 51% of the network hashrate and possibly stage an attack.

 ## Review of Existing PoW Algorithms